 Anxiety can cause fear because of so many things.

 It’s so important that you talk with your doctor about this or a therapist.
 You have so much living to do and your quality of life is important.
 An antidepressant or other medication might help you to feel better and to function better.
 Talking and sharing about how you are feeling, can help you to overcome some of these fears and anxious feelings.
 Ask if there is a Better Breathers group in your area, where you can participate in a face to face support system.

 Do you participate in social media?

 There are so many different sites available for those with COPD and their families.
 Sites where you can talk to others who understand much of what you are going through.
 They are possibly going through similar things.
-We also have forums here on COPD.net where you can discuss things that you want to know or talk about, or a Q&A tool if you have a question.
+We also have forums here on COPD.net where you can discuss things that you want to know or talk about.
 Also under these articles, there is a place for your comments.
 You aren’t alone.

 Maybe your family members need support to understand what you are going through.
 Share reading material with them.
 Share social media sites for them too.
 If you want them on different sites so that you can talk freely, there are individual sites for them as well.
 COPD is a family disease.
 Helping them might help them understand what you are going through.
 This could help all of you.

 It takes time to overcome or adjust to changes and things in our lives.

 Knowing that we have COPD can cause us to be anxious, even cause panic attack.
 Maybe there is uncertainty of what the future holds that is causing a reaction.
 No one, not even a non-COPDer knows what the future holds.
 Once we realize that we still have living to do, we can fight to accept this and learn how to cope.